Select a language

 In cloud computing, multitenancy can also refer to shared hosting, in which server resources are divided among different customers.

-Multitenancy is the opposite of single tenancy, when a software instance or computer system has 1 exclusive user or group of users.
+Multitenancy is the opposite of single tenancy, when a software instance or computer system has 1 end user or group of users.

 The idea of multitenancy has been around for decades.
 In the 1960s, universities with powerful, expensive mainframes developed timesharing software that allowed multiple users to access the computer at essentially the same time.

 That idea never really went away, and today the concept of multitenancy is what makes cloud computing possible.
 A public cloud takes a pool of shared resources—processing power and memory—and divides it among multiple tenants.
-The workloads of each tenant remain isolated, even if they happen to run on the same physical machine or group of machines.
+Each tenant's data and workloads remain isolated, even if they happen to run on the same physical machine or group of machines.

 If we take the same idea a step further and apply it to software architecture, we arrive at the modern concept of SaaS.
 A SaaS provider runs a single instance of an application and offers access to individual customers.
 Each user’s data remains isolated, even though they’re accessing the same software as every other user.